 Sikhism/Sihk: Religion founded by Shri Guru Nanek Dev Ji in the Punjab area, now in Pakistan.
 Sikhs believe in a single formless God with many names who can be known through meditation.
 They pray several times a day and are not allowed to worship icons or idols.
 They believe in samsara, karma, and reincarnation as Hindus do, but reject the caste system.
 They believe that everyone has equal status in the eyes of God.
 Although elements of Islam have been incorporated, it is not Islamic.

-Social Construct: An idea that appears to be natural and obvious to people who accept it but may or may not represent reality
+Social Construct: An idea that appears to be natural and obvious to people who accept it but may or may not represent reality.

-Social Justice: To take action as an advocate for a just society where all people have a right to fair and equitable treatment, support and resources.
+Social Justice: To take action as an advocate for a just society where all people have a right to fair and equitable treatment, support, and resources.

 Spanglish: Spanish characterized by words borrowed from the English language.
 Not a language or a dialect.

-Spanish: Language primarily spoken in Spain and Latin America, or a person from Spain.
+Spanish: Language is primarily spoken in Spain and Latin America, or a person from Spain.
 Not a synonym for Latino or Hispanic.

 Stereotyping: A positive or negative set of beliefs held by an individual about the characteristics of a certain group.